-This a time when the darkness and cold of the winter begins to creep over the farmlands and woodlands of Ballyyahoo.
+This a time when the darkness and cold of the winter creep over the farmlands and woodlands of Ballyyahoo.

-There are no street lights in the tiny town of Ballyyahooians and so many Ballyyahooians use a torch to guide their way.
+There are no street lights in the tiny town so many Ballyyahooians use a torch to find their way through the darkness.

 Some Ballyyahooians don’t like this.

 They fear the dark.
 But not Cori-the hen woman.

 She knows there is nothing to fear in the dark and she welcomes the onset of winter.